eficode-academy/On-prem_Kubernetes_Guide/docs/_index.md

 - [Getting your software ready to work with Kubernetes](software_ready/_index.md)
 - [Working with Kubernetes](working_with_k8s/_index.md)

-For each of these pillars, we will be providing you with primary and secondary recommendations regarding tech-stack and any accompanying tools.
+For each of these pillars, we will be providing you with tool recommendations regarding tech-stack and any accompanying tools.
 These recommendations will go over the tools themselves and provide you with arguments for choosing them, as well as listing out common pitfalls and important points of consideration.